gatecrasher777/ytcog/README.md

 No Google developer key required.
 To get the most from ytcog, all you need is an active YouTube account.

+The innertube api is what the YouTube website itself uses to efficiently deliver search, channel and video information.
+So it makes sense that a YouTube download library should use it too.

 # Objects

 Session - manage your Youtube session/player - enables seemless search, channel, video and download requests.